If you are currently working and are pregnant you are likely trying to figure out how to balance the two.

-Leave time related to a pregnancy can become a complicated issue that is best discussed with an experienced Florida employment law attorney if you feel your employer is not prepared to provide you with the time allowable under the law.
+Leave time related to a pregnancy can become a complicated issue that is best discussed with an experienced Florida FMLA law attorney if you feel your employer is not prepared to provide you with the time allowable under the law.
 A better understanding of the Family and Medical Leave Act, or FMLA, however, is a good place to start.

 According to the United States Department of Labor, “Employees are eligible for leave if they have worked for their employer at least 12 months, at least 1,250 hours over the past 12 months, and work at a location where the company employs 50 or more employees within 75 miles.
 Whether an employee has worked the minimum 1,250 hours of service is determined according to FLSA principles for determining compensable hours or work.”

 If you are using your FMLA leave for the birth of a child you cannot elect to take the leave as intermittent or reduced schedule leave, as can be done for other FMLA reasons, unless your employer agrees.
 If, however, you encounter problems with the pregnancy or the child has medical issues after birth the way in which your FMLA leave is treated will be different than if it is used solely for the normal birth of a child.
 In that case, consulting with an experienced Florida employment law attorney becomes even more important to ensure that you receive all the leave to which you are legally entitled.

-If you have additional questions or concerns about FMLA leave or employment law in general, contact the experienced Florida employment law attorneys at Celler Legal, P.A. by calling 954-716-8601 to schedule your appointment.
+If you have additional questions or concerns about FMLA leave or employment law in general, contact the experienced Florida employment law attorneys at Celler Legal, P.A. for help and clarity.